This activity involves the General European OMCL Network only.

 Since 1999, more than 60 MSSs have been organised within the Network and more than 4470 finished medicinal product samples have been tested in order to control the quality of medicines available on the European market.
 This position paper adopted in May 2023, highlights the benefits of MSS.

-Olanzapine APIs and tablets (MSS060)
+Rosuvastatin APIs and tablets (MSS063)